yekutielyehuda/hacknotes/README.md

 ---
 description: >-
-  Welcome to the book where you will find some of my techniques that I have learned in CTFs and in some projects.
+  Welcome to the book where you will find some of the techniques that I have learned in CTFs and in some projects.
 ---